jundalisay/sp/content/en/material/principles/part-2/chapter-02e.md

 We define:
-- "timespan" as the gap between specific perceived identities, as experiences, events, or incidents
+- "timespan" as the cognitive gap between specific perceived identities, as experiences, events, or incidents
-- "time" as the gap within perceptions in general
+- "time" as the cognitive gap within perceptions in general

 A perception is new or different from a pervious perception if it has something different in it.
 So we can say that time is an effect of ***change*** that is perceived by the mind.